Rise Time Calculator

-This tool computes the rise time of a signal from its bandwidth.
+This tool computes the minimum Rise Time of a signal from its Bandwidth.

 Formula